-- 1. A procedural irregularity affected the outcome of the matter. - New evidence, that was not reasonably available at the time the determination regarding responsibility was made, has come to light that could affect the outcome of the matter.
+- 1. A procedural irregularity affected the outcome of the matter. - 2.
+New evidence, which was not reasonably available at the time the determination regarding responsibility was made, has come to light that could affect the outcome of the matter.

-If a staff member, who is a Complainant or Respondent, is not satisfied after completion of the AAO process for cases not involving dating violence, domestic violence, sexual assault or stalking, the employee may request a Final Step Review, in writing, within seven (7) days of the AAO's conclusion of the matter (i.e., receipt of the Letter of Finding) per University policy HR79 - Staff Grievance Procedure and shall list the matter(s) to be reviewed.
+If a staff member, who is a Complainant or Respondent, is not satisfied after completion of the AAO process, the employee may request a Final Step Review, in writing, within seven (7) days of the AAO's conclusion of the matter (i.e., receipt of the Letter of Finding) per university policy HR79 - Staff Grievance Procedure and shall list the matter(s) to be reviewed.
 The decision reached through the HR79 process is final.